Autumn walks in Essex

 Love the great outdoors?
-Us too – especially if there’s a gorgeous countryside inn serving up a crisp Pinot/pale ale conveniently placed along the way.
-Step forward our pick of the prettiest regional routes that won’t leave you out in the cold
+Us too – especially if there’s a cosy inn along the way.
+Step forward our pick of the county's prettiest routes in all their autumn glory.

 The walk: Hanningfield Reservoir

 Part of the Essex Wildlife Trust, this working reservoir and nature reserve spans 870 acres of mature woodlands and wild meadows, making it the ideal spot to get lost in for the day with your binoculars.
 Tread the labyrinth of foot trails through the ancient oaks and stop off at one of the myriad bird huts (I love Lyster Bird) to watch the swallows and swifts dip in gin-clear pools.

 Good for: Families and birdwatchers.
 Given the vast range of routes on offer, chat to staff at reception for advice on the best routes.
 If you’ve got little ones in tow, though, we recommend the Wind in the Willows sculpture trail.
 Comprising characterful wooden sculptures from the classic book, children will love the brass rubbings they can make along the way (crayons and trail map available for £1) and exploring the ‘Wild Wood’ where Mr Toad and co lie in wait.